 Learn our story, from the beginning and into the future.

 In 1940, a major renovation was completed.
 After the death of Ira C. Anderson in 1946, Mr. Johnson became the sole owner of the Anderson-Johnson Mortuary.
 Jack M. Horner became an associate in 1951 and in 1968 became a co-owner with Mr. Johnson, and the business was renamed Anderson-Johnson-Horner Mortuary.
 Ron Lieske joined the firm, and in 1971 the name was later changed to Horner-Lieske Mortuary.
 Jack Horner II joined the firm in 1979 and the name was adjusted to the Horner-Lieske-Horner Mortuary.
 Mark McBride joined the firm in 1995, and Spencer Kuhl joined in 2006, and in 2009, the name was adjusted to reflect all four funeral directors.
+Dennis Harrahill was welcomed to the firm in 2018 as a funeral director.

 Today, Horner, Lieske, McBride & Kuhl Funeral and Cremation Services has over 115 years of combined experience in the funeral business.